cloud-py-api/mediadc/README.md

 ## 🚀 Installation

-In your Nextcloud, simply enable the MediaDC app through the Apps management.
+First of all, in you Nextcloud install and enable [`cloud_py_api`](https://apps.nextcloud.com/apps/cloud_py_api) through the Apps management, then install MediaDC app.
-The Nextcloud MediaDC app is only included in nextcloud v21 and higher.
+Starting from 0.2.0 version MediaDC is only included in Nextcloud v25 and higher.
 #### Read more on [Wiki page](https://github.com/andrey18106/mediadc/wiki)

 ## Maintainers